centria/cs-exercises-20/README.md

 ```

 #### Exercise_10
-* CrEate a program, that asks the user for a name and a profession.
+* create a program, that asks the user for a name and a profession.
 Then make the program to write a little story with this information.
 Here is an example story with inputs **Ada** and **Data Scientist**.

 NOTICE!
 Every **Ada** and **Data Scientist** in the story are the inputs by the user.
 Remember to save the **Console.ReadLines** into variables and use them as parts of the story!